Gay–straight alliance: Prince Edward Island

 The University of Prince Edward Island's Social Justice Studies program founded shOUT!, an annual conference aimed as GSAs but open to the public, in 2013.

 Nova Scotia

-In 1998, The Youth Project, a non-profit focused on LGBT youth in Nova Scotia, received funding from Health Canada to increase education about LGBT in schools.
+In 1998, The Youth Project, a non-profit focused on LGBTQ youth in Nova Scotia, received funding from Health Canada to increase education about LGBTQ in schools.
 Through this initiative, the organization was able to found the first GSA in Nova Scotia at Millwood High School.
 The Youth Project currently hosts a list of all GSAs in the province on their website.

 Newfoundland and Labrador

 The first GSA conference in Newfoundland and Labrador was held at Corner Brook Regional High in 2013.

 Yukon

-While the Yukon Department of Education does not have specific legislation regarding GSA, it does have a policy which mandates safety and inclusion for LGBT students which has been used in the justification for GSAs.
-Additionally, the territory mandates that all schools must appoint a staff member as a "safe contact" to provide support for LGBT students.
+While the Yukon Department of Education does not have specific legislation regarding GSA, it does have a policy which mandates safety and inclusion for LGBTQ students which has been used in the justification for GSAs.
+Additionally, the territory mandates that all schools must appoint a staff member as a "safe contact" to provide support for LGBTQ students.